Yosemite Valley Railroad: Background

-The Yosemite Valley Railroad's construction marked a transformative moment for travel to Yosemite.
-Prior to its inception, the only means of transportation was a two-day stagecoach journey that was uncomfortable and dangerous due to the risk of stagecoach robbery.
-The Southern Pacific's famous "Cannon-ball" stage from Raymond to Yosemite Valley was a marginally faster option, taking between twelve and fourteen hours to complete the trip.
-However, these trips were unaffordable for most, reserved only for the wealthy.
+Before the railroad's construction, the only access to Yosemite was a two-day stagecoach journey that was uncomfortable and carried the risk of robbery.
+The Southern Pacific's "Cannon-ball" stage from Raymond to Yosemite Valley was faster, completing the trip in twelve to fourteen hours, but the fare put it beyond the reach of most travelers.

 Origins

-The construction of the Yosemite Valley Railroad required a significant investment of capital and presented many engineering challenges.

-Right-of-way
+Right of way

-The Yosemite Valley Railroad ran from Merced, California to El Portal, which is the western boundary of Yosemite National Park.
-The route began in the city of Merced, where connections were made with the Southern Pacific and Santa Fe railways, and extended 78 miles to El Portal.
-Running the alongside the Merced River, this was the only feasible route for summer and winter travel to Yosemite Valley.
+The Yosemite Valley Railroad ran from Merced to El Portal, a distance of 78 mi, following the Merced River for much of its length.
+At Merced, connections were made with the Southern Pacific and Santa Fe railways.

-Though several companies had shown interest in constructing a rail line, it was a group of Oakland and San Francisco financiers who obtained the right-of-way for the most feasible route.
-The Yosemite Valley Railroad hired Nathaniel C. Ray in 1902 as the chief engineer to build the railway, which required political knowledge as well as engineering talent.
-The northern boundary of Yosemite National Park was further north than it is today, and Congress prohibited railroads from entering any national park.
-After several attempts to change the boundary, a bill was passed in 1905 that transferred certain lands from the park to the forest reserve, allowing the Yosemite Valley Railroad to obtain a permit to operate in the reserve in 1907.
+Several companies had shown interest in building a rail line to Yosemite, but a group of Oakland and San Francisco financiers secured the right of way for the most practical route.
+The company hired Nathaniel C. Ray in 1902 as chief engineer.
+The northern boundary of Yosemite National Park then extended further north than its present location, and Congress prohibited railroads from entering any national park.
+After several legislative attempts to adjust the boundary, a bill passed in 1905 transferred certain lands from the park to the forest reserve, allowing the YVRR to obtain a permit to operate within the reserve in 1907.